alemart/encantar-js/docs/addons/index.md

 ## AR Clickables

 Turn 3D and 2D objects into "clickables" that respond to touch or mouse input.
-AR Clickables are the building blocks of AR Buttons and are included with them.
+AR Clickables are based on the [Pointer Tracker](../api/pointer-tracker.md).
+They are the building blocks of AR Buttons and are included with them.

 [I want this!](https://ko-fi.com/s/697a184728){ .md-button ._blank }